ibm-cloud-docs/ibmi-managed-powervs/provisioning.md

 - **Disaster Recovery Environment**: Select if you would like the IBM i instance to be configured to replicate data to another IBM i instance (located in another region).
 - **Multi-Factor Authentication**: Allows for additional authentication method when logging into an IBM i instance.
 - **Network/Connectivity**: This service provides management of network connectivity to on-prem via private Direct Links.
-- **FalconStor Backup**: Enhances backup operation by using FalconStor Backup.
+- **FalconStor Backup**: Enhances backup operation by using FalconStor Backup